 Special Aspects of the Marine Science Program

-MOP also serves as the UH Hilo center for marine-related activities ranging from scientific research to marine recreation.
-UH Hilo MOP offers students experience in a variety of recreational skills, including sailing and seamanship, fishing, snorkeling, and kayaking.
-Each year MOP students participate in tagging Green Sea Turtles in an on-going research program carried out in cooperation with the National Marine Fisheries Service.
+MOP also serves as the UH Hilo center for marine-related activities.
+UH Hilo MOP offers students experience in a variety of skills, including research, underwater photography, sailing and seamanship, fishing, snorkeling, and kayaking.
+MOP students often participate in tagging Green Sea Turtles in an on-going research program carried out in cooperation with the National Marine Fisheries Service, and also work with NOAA to respond to injured sea turtle rescue.
 MOP also sponsors seminars, films, field trips, and short courses on various marine-related subjects.
 All UH Hilo students are invited to take part in MOP-sponsored activities.